 Some night restaurants, bars and izakaya allow you to smoke.
 The smoking rate is around 19.3%.
 29.7% of men and 9.7% of women.

 Doesn't smoking in Japan hurt?

-Research shows that Japanese people smoke more than Americans but even so the rate of lung cancer is much lower.
+Research shows that Japanese people smoke more than Americans, but the rate of lung cancer is much lower.
 The risk of a smoker getting lung cancer in Japan is 4 while in America and Europe it ranges from 8 to 19.

-Researchers say that this happens due to the Japanese habit of smoking 10 to 15% less a cigarette.
-Is this ironic because Japanese people don’t leave food on the plate but don’t completely end their cigarettes?
+Researchers say this is due to the Japanese custom of smoking 10 to 15% minus one cigarette.
+Is this ironic because Japanese people don't leave food on their plate but don't completely end their cigarettes?
 Another key factor is that many Japanese people start smoking after the age allowed (20 years) or even later.

 While 70% of Americans start smoking before they turn 20.
-Japan also has a healthy diet, the habit of drinking tea every day helps to alleviate some problems that smoking causes.
+Japan also has a healthy diet, the custom of drink tea everyday helps to alleviate some problems that the cigarette causes.
 Japanese culture is apparently an antioxidant.

 Other factors may be involved, such as the origin and manufacture of tobacco.
-Nowadays, electronic cigarettes have become popular in Japan, but their price is close to 10,000 yen (100 USD), but they are found in a convenience store.
+Nowadays, electronic cigarettes have become popular in Japan, but their price is close to 10,000 yen (300 reais), but they are found in a convenience store.